jharwell/sierra/docs/src/usage/deep-dive.rst

-- A modified expdef template file unique to each experiment in the batch which contains modifications to the original ``--expdef-template`` from the ``--batch-criteria`` This file (probably) *cannot* be actually run by the selected platform (i.e., it is not well formed, yet).
+- A modified expdef template file unique to each experiment in the batch which contains modifications to the original ``--expdef-template`` from the ``--batch-criteria`` This file (probably) *cannot* be actually run by the selected engine (i.e., it is not well formed, yet).

 .. plantuml::